-Chase currently has nine(ish) airline partners which can help you reach almost anywhere in the world.
-When the partnership with Korean Air ends later this week, there will technically be eight, but as you can freely move points between Aer Lingus AerClub, British Airways Executive Club, and Iberia Plus, there are effectively six.
+Chase currently has 11 airline partners which can help you reach almost anywhere in the world.
+But as you can freely move points between Aer Lingus AerClub, British Airways Executive Club, and Iberia Plus, there are effectively nine.

 Specifically, the World of Hyatt program can provide some great redemption options.
 The other hotel programs have redemption rates that rarely make it worth transferring points.
 Often, you’ll be better off using the Chase travel portal if you want to use Ultimate Rewards points to book.